Los Angeles Almanac Logo

 Century City neighborhood boundary sign in City of Los Angeles.
 Photo from Google Maps, Copyright 2023 Google.

-See CITIES for origins of city names in Los Angeles County.
-Please note that the list below is not exhaustive, but offers only some Los Angeles County place names.
+Note: the list below is not exhaustive, but offers only some Los Angeles County place names.
+See the page CITIES for the origins of city names in Los Angeles County.

 ACTON - The name given to the local railroad station of the Southern Pacific in the mid 1870’s was taken from one the Actons in the east.